Academic Title:

 Biosketch

-Dr. Lyke is a clinical translational investigator with recognized expertise in malaria, tropical diseases, and parasite immunology.
-Dr. Lyke is board certified in adult Infectious Diseases and maintains an HIV clinic in addition to attending on the hospital wards as an Infectious Diseases Attending.
+Dr. Lyke is a clinical translational investigator with recognized expertise in malaria, tropical diseases, parasite immunology, and emerging infections.
+Dr. Lyke is board certified in adult Infectious Diseases and maintains an HIV clinic in addition to attending on the Critical Care Units as an Infectious Diseases Attending.
 She has been on faculty at the University of Maryland (UMB) School of Medicine since 2002.
-She is the current Director of The Malaria Vaccine and Challenge Unit.
-Much of her early academic career was spent pursuing fieldwork in Mali, West Africa, studying malaria and helminthes immunology, epidemiology and co-infection.
+She is the current co-Director of the Malaria Research Program and Director of The Vector-borne Diseases and Challenge Unit.
+Much of her early academic career was spent pursuing fieldwork in Mali, West Africa, aiding in the development of a clinical and vaccine testing center in the Dogon country of Mali, studying malaria and helminthes immunology, epidemiology and co-infection.

 In addition to clinical vaccine and challenge studies, Dr. Lyke was formerly the Head of the Immunoparasitology Unit and continues to study the human immune response to parasites.
-She plans and participates in field, clinical, and immunologic studies of Plasmodium falciparum and helminths.
+She planed and participated in field, clinical, and immunologic studies of Plasmodium falciparum and helminths.
 Immunologic studies involve the investigation of different components of the human immune response, including immunomodulation via T and B regulatory cells, cell multifunctionality, T and B cell memory, mechanisms of lymphocyte activation, cytotoxic T cell activity and lymphoid cell populations involved in the generation of protective immune responses.
-The lab is actively conducting studies utilizing mass cytometry to aid in the understanding of differences associated with natural vs. vaccine induced immunity as well as malaria co-infection with helminthes and HIV.
-In collaboration with colleagues at the University of Bamako in Mali, Dr. Lyke has aided in the development of a field research site in the Dogon country of Mali and collaborates with investigators in Blantyre, Malawi.
-This field station has been the site of studies of drug resistance and pathogenesis of severe malaria, and has completed several malaria vaccine trials.
+The lab is actively conducting studies utilizing spectral flow cytometry to aid in the understanding of differences associated malaria and dengue immunity .
+On the strength of her work, she was elected to the National Academy of Medicine and was inducted in 2024.

 Research/Clinical Keywords

-Malaria vaccines, malaria immunology, Schistosomiasis, Ebola, Dengue, Zika.
+Malaria controlled human infection models, dengue human infection models, vaccines, malaria immunology, Schistosomiasis, Ebola, Dengue, Zika.

 Highlighted Publications